xenanetworks/tdl-xoa-driver/docs/source/getting_started/installation.rst

-Installing XOA Python API
+Installing XOA Driver
 =========================

-XOA Python API is available to install and upgrade via the `Python Package Index <https://pypi.org/>`_.
+XOA Driver is available to install and upgrade via the `Python Package Index <https://pypi.org/>`_.
 Alternatively, you can also install and upgrade from the source file.

 .. note::

-		The minimum Valkyrie release supported by XOA Python API is **83.2**.
+		The minimum Xena release supported by XOA Driver is **83.2**.

 Prerequisites
 -------------

-Before installing XOA Python API, please make sure your environment has installed `Python <https://www.python.org/>`_ and ``pip``.
+Before installing XOA Driver, please make sure your environment has installed `Python <https://www.python.org/>`_ and ``pip``.

 Python
 ^^^^^^^

-XOA Python API requires that you `install Python <https://realpython.com/installing-python/>`_  on your system.
+XOA Driver requires that you `install Python <https://realpython.com/installing-python/>`_  on your system.

 .. note::

-    XOA Python API requires Python >= 3.8.
+    XOA Driver requires Python >= 3.8.

 ``pip``
 ^^^^^^^